 Approximately 500 are diagnosed in and around Fort Worth.

 Unlike children, however, there has been a limited focus on the AYA population.

 The consequences are significant.
-In addition to a lack of available age-relevant support and resources, eye-opening data has revealed that AYA survival rates have not significantly improved in more than three decades.
+In addition to a lack of available age-relevant support and resources, eye-opening data has revealed that survival rates for many AYA cancers have not significantly improved in more than three decades.

 DIAGNOSED WITH CANCER IN THE U.S. EACH YEAR

 DIAGNOSED IN & AROUND FORT WORTH EACH YEAR